-Clean-up Tip #2 – Buy It Even If You Don’t Know What in the World It Is
+How to Thrift #2: Buy It Even If You Don’t Know What in the World It Is

 I found these awesome metal buffet warmers $2.40 each.
+At first, I didn’t know what they were, but wire anything makes me gaga.
 One of my readers gave me a great idea to use them for baskets lined with scrap wood!

 Because we have such good prices here, I can’t possibly buy everything I see at good prices.

-That’s how I judge quality stuff: its weight.
+That’s how I judge quality stuff: by its weight.
 If it’s heavy, that screams “I’m not cheap!
-I’ll actually last a lifetime!”
+I’ll last a lifetime!”

-…it’s seat was less-than-stellar.
-Looked like you’d sink right in it:
+…its seat was less-than-stellar.
+Looked like you’d sink right in it.

 These French Provincial pieces were a steal, but when you looked closer: